Lachlan-Mayne/english-notes/pete r/English.md

 - Christof tries to incorporate a new love interest in an attempt to keep Truman in Seahaven
 - When Truman starts his proper escape plan the tone shifts to a more serious setting
 - More fake aspects are shown (moon being used as a spotlight)
+- Peter Weir doesn't actually show Truman crossing the threshold even though it plays such a major part of his life
 -

 ### **Characters:**